 Delhi air turns toxic again: 5 things to know about car air purifiers

-Delhi air turns toxic again: 5 things to know about car air purifiers3 min read .
-Updated: 03 Nov 2021, 10:06 AM IST
+Delhi air turns toxic again: 5 things to know about car air purifiers

 Air purifiers for vehicles may not be a complete solution to toxic air woes but these claim to offer some degree of protection from hazardous AQI when on the move.